-Katie Piper - victim of an assault
+Katie Piper – Victim of a chemical aggression

 To help for a better awareness and improvement of prevention of chemical injuries